 To receive special accommodations for the Examination for Professional Practice in Psychology (EPPP) you must:

-- Indicate your need for reasonable testing accommodations by checking the appropriate box in item 15 of the Application for Licensure and First Registration (Form 1) and send the Form 1, application fees and any other required application-related supporting documentation to the Office of the Professions at the address on the form.
+- Indicate your need for reasonable testing accommodations by checking the appropriate box in item 15 of the Application for Licensure (Form 1) and send the Form 1, application fees and any other required application-related supporting documentation to the Office of the Professions at the address on the form.
 We will forward the Reasonable Testing Accommodations request form to you.
-(You can also request the form directly from the Bureau of Professional Examinations at email@example.com, by calling (518) 474-3817 ext.
+(You can also request the form directly from the Bureau of Professional Examinations at firstname.lastname@example.org, by calling (518) 474-3817 ext.
 290, by fax at (518) 473-8577 or print it from our Web site.)

 - Complete the Reasonable Testing Accommodations request form and submit it and the required reasonable testing accommodation documentation to the New York State Education Department, Office of the Professions at the address on the form.

 - Complete the Special Accommodations Notification Form included with the examination application materials you receive from Pearson Vue and forward it with your examination application.